DeathHashira/mvc-blogging-platform-api/README.md

 ```

 ## Usage
-This is a training project for better understanding the implementation of MVC principles in creating back-end projects.
+This is a training project for better understanding the implementation of MVC principles in creating back-end projects. \
+\
+Note: The idea of this project is from [Roadmap.sh projects](https://roadmap.sh/projects/blogging-platform-api).
 ## LICENSE
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.